xemexpress/the_hermitage_community/README.md

 ## Contributing

 The success of **The Hermitage Community App** is driven by community contributions.
 Whether it's submitting feedback, proposing new features, or contributing to the codebase, your involvement is what shapes this app.
-Check out our [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute.

 ## Feedback

-Your input is invaluable to us.
+Your input is invaluable.
 For app-related feedback or suggestions, please use the in-app feedback feature.
 For technical issues or to discuss further development of the app, opening an issue right here on GitHub is the way to go.

 ## License